The Beginner’s Guide to Email Design With Examples

 2. Typography

 One of the important aspects of typography is fonts.
-Typically fonts can be categorized as web fonts and web safe fonts.
+Typically, fonts can be categorized as email-safe fonts and web-safe fonts.

-If your brand personality is classic and traditional, opt for Times New Roman or Helvetica.
-However, go for Open Sans if your brand style is fun and youthful.
+If your brand personality is classic and traditional, opt for fonts like Times New Roman or Helvetica.
+However, use fonts like Comic Sans MS if your brand style is fun and youthful.

-As the reader often scans the email, typography helps you create anchor points to take the reader's attention from the most important to the least.
-You can leverage the font styles, weight, size, and color.
+As the reader often scans the email, you can leverage the font styles, weight, size, and color to create anchor points, taking the reader's attention from the most important to the least.

 Using typography to create hierarchy - mailmodo.png